Revisit Sorting Algorithms in C++

 Insertion Sort

-It is very similiar to the bubble sort, except for every traversal, we bubble values from back to front.
+It is very similar to bubble sort, except each traversal bubbles values from back to front.

 void insert_sort(vector<int>& vec) {